Sorted header abstract pattern

 In the end, this will be an advantage for us when it shows us things that we need at a good price.
 It will be less so if it creates new “wants” or even persuades us to spend on things we don’t want at all.

 All of which brings home the need to make our own plans for our money – before someone else out there does!
-Sorted’s budgeting tool is made to do just that: get our plan in order so that we’re then prepared as we shop online.
+Sorted’s budget planner is made to do just that: get our plan in order so that we’re then prepared as we shop online.
 (That tool, incidentally, is not as nosy as other tech and just takes your input, helps you organise and does the sums.)

 Making digital tracks